camappel/dprk-covid/README.md

 According to a WHO [report](https://cdn.who.int/media/docs/default-source/searo/whe/coronavirus19/sear-weekly-reports/searo-weekly-situation-report-35-2021.pdf?sfvrsn=6126c5b_5) from 2021-09-10, patients are 'tested with reverse transcription polymerase chain reaction (RT-PCR) at an interval of 10 days'.
 COVID-19 tests have been performed within the country since 2020-04-07.

-The estimated daily number of tests is calculated by dividing the change in samples/people tested reported by NK News by the number of days since the last update.
+The estimated daily number of tests is calculated by dividing the change in samples/people tested by the number of days since the last report.
 Based on this calculation, testing capacity within the country appears to be about 100 people per day.

 **Suspected cases**.